 Want to enjoy the journey as well as the destination?

-Encouraging public transport for environmental or merely logistical reasons is very much the intention but there needs to be a decent offer to make people leave their cars behind.
-Today’s task is again design led but focusses on the quality of the trains themselves.
+Encouraging public transport for environmental or merely logistical reasons is very much an international intention but there needs to be a decent offer to make people leave their cars behind.
+These resources are design led and focus on the quality of the trains and how they can be made more appealing to passengers.

 Any of the tasks on Spark can be done with a crayon and a bit of scrap paper but the guidance provided is aimed at promoting the thought processes behind design thinking at every step of the way.
 Who is the product aimed at and how can it best serve their needs?